atlaschiew/build-bitcoin-php-mysql/README.md

 ### Block Generation

 1. New block only allow be produced by miner.
 So open up `miner/mining.php` and the trick play is in it.
-2. `getBlockTemplate` RPC command is trigger to get next block template.
+2. `getBlockTemplate` RPC command is called to get next block template.
+One important param in block template is target, miner has to keep recaculate block hash by changing nonce, and new block is mined when block hash <= target, this is also known as `Proof Of Work (POW)`.
+3. `addBlock` RPC command is called to transport the new mined block to node and then broadcast to whole network.